 Philip leads the architecture, development and operations of the Comcast’s X1 Scheduler system.
 The X1 Scheduler powers the DVR and program reminder experience on the Comcast X1 platform, a cable and streaming video service that supports more than 31 million set top boxes and “second screen” devices used on a monthly basis for 15 million households.
 Their X1 Scheduler processes more than 2 billion RESTful calls daily.
 To meet that scale, the X1 Scheduler uses multiple datastore technologies, including Cassandra, MongoDB, Elasticsearch and Scylla.

-Click the link below to hear his talk in full and learn more details about Comcast’s Apache Cassandra Migration.
+Click the button below to hear his talk in full and learn more details about Comcast’s Apache Cassandra Migration.
 You can start with this short preview:

 In the full video you’ll learn:

 - The issues Comcast faced in their use of Cassandra and DataStax

 - How Scylla’s performance has created a “snappier” UI for Comcast users

 - How they anticipate saving over 60% of their Cassandra operating costs once the migration is complete.